mudita/MuditaOS/module-services/service-evtmgr/doc/screen_light_control.md

 ![](gamma_correction.svg "Human eye sensitivity")

+Gamma correction is described by formula:

 y(x) = scale*(x/scale) <sup>&gamma;</sup>

 Where &gamma; is parametrizable correction factor in `sevm::screen_light_control::Parameters::gammaFactor`.
+Scale is used to normalize x value to 0-1 range.
+Default value of &gamma; is 2.5 .
+For leds this factor could be in range 2.2-2.8.

 ## Message API